dCache/dcache/docs/TheBook/src/main/markdown/intouch.md

     \q
     EOF
 ```
-or, the equivalent as stdin.
+Or, the equivalent as stdin.
 ```
     #!/bin/bash
     #